 In 1963, Congress passed the Equal Pay Act to end the widespread practice of pay discrimination against women.
-The Equal Pay Act makes it unlawful to pay women less than men for work deemed substantially equal and/or identical, unless the pay difference is based on seniority, experience or other legitimate factors.
-Although equal pay has been the law for 44 years, women with similar education, skills and experience are still paid less than their male counterparts.
+The Equal Pay Act makes it unlawful to pay women less than men for work deemed substantially equal identical, unless the pay difference is based on seniority, experience or other legitimate factors.
+Although equal has been the law for 44 years, women with similar education, skills and experience are still paid less than their m counterparts.

-If elected, would you support federal legislation to end pay discrimination against women and provide more effective remedies for its victims?
+If elected, would you support federal legislation to end pay discrimination against women and provide more e, remedies for its victims?
+Yes